JEWONMOON/nzfc/README.md

 ## License

-Code: MIT — see `LICENSE`.
-Paper: CC BY 4.0
+Code: **MIT** — see `LICENSE`
+Paper: **CC BY 4.0**

 ---

-> *"The Riemann Hypothesis is not a mere coincidence of numbers; it is the universe's most perfect and inevitable physical equilibrium, elegantly chosen to preserve its information."*
+> *"The Riemann Hypothesis is not a conjecture about numbers.
+> It is the universe stating, in the language of mathematics,
+> that information is finite, geometry is real, and arithmetic is inevitable."*
+>
-> — Jewon Moon, Singularity Principle Institute, 2026
+> — Jewon Moon, Universal Principle, 2026